angelhabs/support-page/index.md

 ### Subscriptions & Billing

 **Q: How does the free trial work?**
 A: New users get a 7-day free trial.
-You can cancel anytime before the trial ends to avoid being charged.
-We'll send you reminders 2 days and 1 day before your trial ends.
+You can cancel anytime, but to avoid being charged, you must cancel at least 24 hours before your trial ends.
+We'll send you a reminder 2 days before your trial ends.

 **Q: How do I cancel my subscription?**
-A: You can manage or cancel your subscription through your Apple App Store account settings:
+A: You can cancel your subscription anytime through your Apple ID account settings or through the "Manage Subscription" page in the app menu.
+To avoid being charged for the next billing period, cancel at least 24 hours before your current period ends.
+Here's how:
 1. Open Settings on your iPhone
 2. Tap your name at the top
 3. Tap "Subscriptions"
 4. Find "Angel Habs" and manage your subscription

+Alternatively, you can access subscription management through Menu → Manage Subscription in the app.

 **Q: Can I get a refund?**
 A: Refunds are handled by Apple.
 Please contact Apple Support for refund requests.
 We cannot process refunds directly.

 **Q: What happens if I cancel my subscription?**
-A: You'll continue to have access until the end of your current billing period.
+A: Your subscription will auto-renew unless cancelled.
+If you cancel, you'll continue to have access until the end of your current billing period.
 After that, you'll need to resubscribe to continue using the app.
+Cancellation takes effect at the end of the current billing period.

 ### Features & Functionality